 \subsection{Neural Network Architecture and Fitting}

 To simulate ionization effects over a 100 a.u. time range, the electron wavefunction expands from $\pm 5$ a.u. to $\pm 100$ a.u.
-Fitting such a wavefunction with a traditional multilayer perceptron (MLP) is highly challenging: without normalizing the input coordinates $x$, gradient vanishing occurs; when normalizing $x$ to the interval $[-1,1]$, rapid variations in wavefunction gradients at larger spatial extents trigger gradient explosion during training.
-To address these issues, a radial basis function (RBF) layer is employed as the network's first layer, mapping input coordinates to $M$ localized features centered at trainable positions across the domain.
+Fitting such a wavefunction with a traditional multilayer perceptron (MLP) is highly challenging: without normalizing the input coordinates $x$, gradient vanishing occurs; when normalizing $x$ to the interval $[-1,1]$, the wavefunction variations are compressed into very narrow interval.
+This results in effectively high-frequency signals in the normalized coordinates, which standard activation functions struggle to represent without resorting to extremely large network parameters, leading to unstable or exploding gradients during training.
+To address these issues, we adopt a radial basis function (RBF) network architecture illustrated in Fig.\ref{fig:workflow and RBF network}(b), where a RBF layer is employed as the network's first layer, mapping input coordinates to $M$ localized features centered at trainable positions across the domain.
 The output of the first layer is given by

 with the radial basis function defined as